 Criminal Quilts is an art & heritage project inspired by photographs and documents relating to women held in Stafford Prison 1877-1916, created and developed by me in partnership with Staffordshire Record Office.
-Following a period as Artist in Residence at Staffordshire Record Office, I have created a touring exhibition and book of the project.
+Following a period as Artist in Residence at Staffordshire Record Office, I created a touring exhibition and book of the project.